ybouane/elvalidator/readme.md

-		lowercase	: false, // Force string to lower case uppercase	: false, // Force string to UPPER CASE trim		: false, // Trim text (remove whitespace at the start and end of the string) minlength	: 3, // Minimum length of the string maxlength	: 15, // Maximum length of the string enum		: ['hello', 'world'], // Array with valid values for this field match		: /^(hello|world)$/i, // String must match with this regex
+		lowercase	: false, // Force string to lower case uppercase	: false, // Force string to UPPER CASE trim		: false, // Trim text (remove whitespace at the start and end of the string) minLength	: 3, // Minimum length of the string maxLength	: 15, // Maximum length of the string enum		: ['hello', 'world'], // Array with valid values for this field match		: /^(hello|world)$/i, // String must match with this regex